-√ Communicate With Your State's Regulators
+Communicating with Your State's Regulators

-It is a good idea to communicate with your state regulators and find out how they view the value of risk-taking.
-If your regulations prevent your residents from taking risks, you might try to encourage changes in state policy.
-In addition, you may think that state regulations do not permit you to allow residents to take risks.
+You may believe that state regulations do not permit you to allow residents to take risks.
 However, a review of the regulations or a call to your state regulators may prove otherwise.
 Most regulations give residents many rights to self-determination and your developed processes and documentation may demonstrate that you are in accordance with regulations.